Battle of Columbus (1865): Prelude

 The Confederates in Columbus were well aware that Wilson's 13,000 men were on the way.
 Confederate Major General Howell Cobb had been placed in charge of whatever forces he could gather, and he did his best to prepare to defend Columbus.

 Cobb had about 3,500 men in his forces, most of them Georgia and Alabama home guard units and civilian volunteers.
 On April 16, 1865, Columbus newspapers warned citizens to leave the town, since a Union attack was imminent.

 The public is hereby notified of the rapid approach of the enemy, but assured that the city of Columbus will be defended to the last.
 Judging from experience it is believed that the city will be shelled.
 Notice is, therefore, given to all non-combatants to move away immediately.

-General Howell Cobb's defense strategy

-General Howell Cobb commanded the Confederate forces defending the city of Columbus on April 16, 1865.